Brazilian tax litigation. Strategic defense across instances.

 Tax transaction (administrative settlement)

-- Discount on interest, penalties, and legal charges — up to 70% in some modalities;
+- Discount on interest, penalties, and legal charges — up to 70% in some modalities; the principal is never reduced;

 - Substituted guarantees — credit rights, real estate, and other assets accepted as guarantees;